-I am often asked what hotel or lodge would I recommend staying at in San Jose?
+I am often asked what hotel or lodge is the best in San Jose or the Central Valley of Costa Rica?
 Why am I asked this question so often?
-Because, if you are flying into and out of the San Jose Airport, chances are you are going to have to spend a night or 2 in the capital and there are plenty of options out there, each with their pluses and minuses.
+Because, if you are flying into and out of the San Jose Airport, chances are you are going to have to spend a night or 2 in the capital and there are plenty of options out there to choose from.

 Each private casita has a unique open beam ceiling with comfortable and clean cabins that also come with fireplaces.
 I think it probably one of the best hotels if what you are looking for is to relax and get in touch with Nature.

 The Marriott Hotel is my only chain recommendation and that is due in part that it doesn’t look like typical chain hotel.
 It looks like a Colonial Hacienda and is in the middle of a 30-acre coffee plantation.